keimlink/django-workshop/docs/recipe_form.rst

         </form>
     {% endblock %}

-In the template, you can now see how the parameter ``add`` is used to distinguish between creating and editing.
+In the template, you can now see how the parameter ``create`` is used to distinguish between creating and editing.

 Now you can expand the template :file:`recipes/templates/recipes/detail.html`